 This also means that if you’re avoiding bankruptcy because of the potential impact it may have on your credit score, your lender may be treating you like you’re bankrupt anyway by denying you more credit.
 Many people wait to file bankruptcy until the point when they can no longer get new credit to keep up with payments on old debt.
 If your debt balances are growing because interest costs are consuming too much of your income, it’s time to deal with the debt.
 Filing bankruptcy or a consumer proposal now starts the countdown to rebuilding your finances so you can rebuild your creditworthiness in the future.

-- What are Secured Credit Cards and How do They Work?
+- What is a Secured Credit Cards

 - Credit Card Debt Relief in Canada: What Are Your Options?